 No one is denied entry into MMORPGs.
 No one is discriminated because of their race, creed, religion, or sexual preferences because when you decide to become part of a virtual world, you’re real-life persona is irrelevant as you are role-playing a new person, with a new name, new race, and new gender if you so choose.
 Those who choose to reveal their personal information to other players are violating the spirit of role-playing and are destroying immersion for themselves and others.
 And they do so at their own risk.

 Your real-life animosities, cultural expectations, racial or ethnic feuds, personal grievances, social causes and activism, sexual preferences, political and religious beliefs have no place in a fantasy virtual world.
 Your skin color, your majority, minority, or victim status in the real world has no currency in a fantasy virtual world.
 It is a privilege not a right to be a part of a MMORPG.
-You must follow the rules and conventions set up the developers.
+As a player, you must do your part to blend in with the setting of virtual world and follow the rules and conventions set up by the developers.

 Everyone starts out in fantasy MMORPGs as a level one character.
 This is a facsimile of genuine equality that philosophers have dreamt about for hundreds of years.